 According to a 2021 study, drinking heavily or regularly may increase a person’s risk of gout.

 Beer is high in purines, so avoiding it can benefit a person with gout.

-Some meats also contain high amounts of purines.
-Avoiding meats that contain high levels of purine might help to reduce a person’s gout symptoms.
+Some meats contain high amounts of purines.
+Avoiding these might help to reduce a person’s gout symptoms.

 Meats and fish that are high in purines include:

 - organ meats, such as liver